The spooky season is upon us. That means you're busy setting up your house for Halloween parties and trick-or-treaters.

 Stick each end into a pumpkin, and your pumpkin will look like it has rabies.
 Carving pumpkins is overrated anyway—this is definitely the easy way out.

 Have you ever wondered about the anatomy of your cat?
-I’m not sure how accurate this phony skeleton is, but it can definitely add some spookiness to your house.
+I'm not sure how accurate this phony skeleton is, but it can definitely add some spookiness to your house.
+It's 14 inches long, with a bendable tail and moveable jaw, and it comes with a 12-inch rat companion.

 This zombie may not look like the zombies from The Walking Dead, but it's still a frightening addition to your outdoor decor.
 Set up a haunted graveyard on your front lawn, and stick this poor soul's arms and head into the ground.